09 April 2021

 Can't get to the pub!
 Bring the pub to you!
 What does every good pub have?
 That’s right, drinks in abundance and lots of good snacks.
 We can all appreciate the kinship between beer and a good snack, so where there is lots of beer, you need lots of snacks.
 We are not referring to fancy canapes or gourmet finger food.
 We mean easy, hassle-free bar snacks, crisps, dips, nuts and maybe even a couple of sausages.
 So, here are some snacks and draught beer suggestions.
-We have also added alternatives for bottles.
 It’s just like any other Saturday afternoon in your local boozer!

 Dry roasted peanuts are the quintessential, budget but beautiful, bar snack.
 Anyone that is familiar with British pub culture is aware that peanuts are the iconic accompaniment to a pint.
 A malt-forward beer like Newcastle Brown Ale will work very well with the roasted character of the nuts.
 Many dark ales and porters go fantastically well with peanuts, the saltiness will balance the bitterness of the beer.
 If you fancy spicing things up a bit, serve some chili peanuts and pair with Het Uiltje Bird of Prey or BrewDog Clockwork Tangerine.

 Guacamole and tortilla chips: Gosser Radler